D3vil-Design/Ender3-V3-KE-Hardware-Mods/V3 SE+KE Y Rails/README.md

 1. Consider this a WORK IN PROGRESS
 2. You are downloading/installing this mod willingly
 3. We are not responsible for any damage caused
+4. DO NOT USE SCREWS LONGER THAN 20MM FOR THE REAR MOUNTS.
+These use the power supply for mounting.
+Longer screws can damage the power supply

 ## BOM